 Quartz- An engineered stone material which contains as much as 93% quartz particles and other minerals.
 Quartz has been known as a better performing alternative to granite and marble due to the higher range of available colours and has a nonporous surface.

-Kitchen Cabinets: - Choosing your kitchen cabinets is an important decision to make because they are normally one of the first areas of a kitchen you look at.
+Kitchen Cabinets - What is usually the first feature that draws your attention when walking into a kitchen?
+That's right, it's the cabinets.
+Therefore, choosing their design is an important decision to make.
 There are many different styles which are available in different colours and materials, suited to your personal preferences.

 Shaker - The Shaker is one of the most common styles of kitchen cabinets.
 They normally consist of five pieces of the flat panel creating a frame with four pieces and one flat centre panel as the fifth piece.
 They are ideal for traditional kitchens and they are designed to be contemporary so they’re always on-trend.